 Veterans must be living at home and have a primary caregiver in that environment.
 Those who reside in a VA medical center or community living center are already receiving care and therefore are not eligible for respite care.

 VA respite care is provided up to 30 days a year.
 A day is defined by a maximum of 6 hours when the respite care is provided at home, but a day is 24 hours when the respite is provided in a veteran’s community living center (also known as a VA nursing homes).
 The VA may offer an extension to the 30-day rule in the case where the primary caregiver to the veteran passes away.
 Respite care can be provided in a combination of settings.
 For example, a family may choose to split the days between in-home respite and care at a community living center.

 Families do not receive a cash payout for respite care.
 They will either receive a caregiver directly or a voucher to receive respite care.
 Provided there are not waiting lists to receive VA respite care, appointments can typically be scheduled a few weeks in advance.

 The cost of respite care is covered by the basic veteran's Medical Benefits Package.
 A co-payment may be required dependent on one's service-connected disability status and financial resources.
-The maximum co-payment for 2016 for respite care is as follows: $5 /day for in-home care, $15 / day for outpatient care, such as adult day care, and up to $97 / day for inpatient care, such as in a VA community living center.
+The maximum co-payment for 2018 for respite care is as follows: $5 /day for in-home care, $15 / day for outpatient care, such as adult day care, and up to $97 / day for inpatient care, such as in a VA community living center.
 Make note, there are no co-payments until the 22nd day of services.

 To apply for VA respite care, one should contact their local VA administrator and fill out VA Form 10-10EC (application for Extended Care Benefits.
 One can learn more about the program here.
 Alternatively, one can call the Health Benefits Service Center at 877-222-8387.